 gpgconf can be used to gather and change the options available in each component, and can also provide their default values. gpgconf will give detailed type information that can be used to restrict the user's input without making an attempt to commit the changes.

 gpgconf provides the backend of a configuration editor.
-The configuration editor would usually be a graphical user interface program, that allows to display the current options, their default values, and allows the user to make changes to the options.
+The configuration editor would usually be a graphical user interface program that displays the current options, their default values, and allows the user to make changes to the options.
 These changes can then be made active with gpgconf again.
 Such a program that uses gpgconf in this way will be called GUI throughout this section.

 Please note that currently no locking is done, so concurrent access should be avoided.
 There are some precautions to avoid corruption with concurrent usage, but results may be inconsistent and some changes may get lost.
 The stateless design makes it difficult to provide more guarantees.